About Voting

 What is Voting?

-Voting on claims allows users to express how much of an impact they believe a claim has on the claim above it.
-In the top-left corner of any claim is the Impact Meter: the more of the meter is colored in, the more impact users believe the claim has on the claim above it.
+Voting on claims allows users to express how much of an impact they believe a claim has on the claim or thesis above it.
+In the top-left corner of any claim is the Impact Meter: the more of the meter is colored in, the more impact users believe the claim has on the claim or thesis above it.

 Note: You should vote not only on how true or persuasive you find a claim, but also how relevant it is to the claim directly above it.
 See the Understanding Impact section for more information.